hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 AU Base defined search parameters are definitional, and intend to be as expansive as possible to avoid limiting downstream use case decisions.
 For this reason, search parameters are defined as open and aspects such as chaining, modifiers, comparators are not specified (i.e. that means that these are MAY).

-This approach means for example that other HL7 AU IGs will not define search parameters unless they are for IG specific extensions.
+This approach means that other HL7 AU IGs will not define search parameters unless they are for IG specific extensions.
 Definition of search parameters for native FHIR elements or core FHIR extensions is to be done in AU Base, and the downstream IG profiles the search parameter to describe additional constraints relevant for that context such as mandating support for chaining.

 #### Terminology Approach
 AU Base acts like the AU extension to the core FHIR terminology (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).